Sashafirce/Hyggeland-project-Data-analysis/README.md

  Validation Plan:

-- Group by country and calculate avg_unit_price
+- Group by country and calculate "avg_unit_price".

-- Compare top 10 countries by avg_unit_price and revenue (Step 50)
+- Compare top 10 countries by "avg_unit_price" and revenue (Step 50)

 - Cross-check with known income levels or cost-of-living indexes

-✅ Confirmed:Bar chart of average unit price by country (Step 50) shows countries like Switzerland and Australia have higher avg. prices.
-UK shows high volume but lower avg. prices — matching expected cost-of-living patterns.
+✅ Confirmed: A bar chart of the average unit price by country (Step 50) shows countries like Switzerland and Australia have higher average prices.
+The UK shows high volume but lower average prices, matching expected cost-of-living patterns.

  4. Hypothesis: